Table of contents

 The key is in your products and your home office setup.

 Our favorite products for setting up a small home office

-If you think you can sit down at your dining room table with your laptop and charger and you’ll be ready to go, you could be doing yourself a favor by working from home in a much more comfortable way.
+If you think you can sit down at your dining room table with your laptop and charger and you’ll be ready to go, you could be doing yourself a favor by working remotely from home in a much more comfortable way.

 As a home office should be a place where you feel both focused and motivated, consider that a few more handy items make the journey much more comfortable.

 Get a laptop stand to create a work setup you’re used to

 This laptop stand is great for people who don’t want to crane their neck too far down or up, depending on the height of the surface at which you’re set up.
-We love it.
+We think it’s a great choice for working remotely from home.

 Find a wireless mouse you actually want to use